-What should patients do if they have "serious" concerns about their exam?
+What should consumers do if they have "serious" concerns about the quality of their exam?

-If a patient has a serious concern about her mammography exam, she should ask to talk to the complaint contact person at the facility.
-If she is not satisfied, she should ask the facility for the name and phone number of the contact person at their accreditation body.
-If she contacts her accreditation body and still feels she is not satisfied, she can contact the U.S. Food and Drug Administration or the FDA-approved Certifying Body.
+If a consumer has a serious concern about the quality of their mammogram, they should contact the complaint coordinator at the facility.
+If they are not satisfied, they should ask the facility for the name and phone number of the contact person at their accreditation body.
+If they contact the accreditation body and still are not satisfied, they can contact the U.S. Food and Drug Administration or the FDA-approved Certification Agency which certifies the facility.